jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > Analyzing the mood-diagrams I got these conclusions:
 >
 > * In all but one (P1) diagram the onset of a project seems to be a good experience
 > * In three (P2, P4, P5) of the five diagrams there is a significant decline after the projects first, motivated phase.
 The reasons are: Seemingly unsolvable problems, project not going according to the plan and unhappy clients.
-A commonality is that the named reasons for the bad mood are seemingly out of the control of the participants (Except for P4, where the reason was seen in the »boring« design)
+A commonality is that the named reasons for the bad mood are seemingly out of the control of the participants (Except for P4, where the reason was seen in the “boring” design)
 > * for all participants the project ends good (excluding P5, where the project has not ended yet).
 Three (P2,P3,P4) seem to be very happy at the end: Finishing seems to be a good experience.
 >
 > This can also be shown in a summarizing diagram which I drew: